Mahmoudz/awesome-topics/README.md

 A curated collection of awesome technical concepts in the world of software engineering, explained in a concise and user-friendly manner.
 Whether you're a beginner or an expert engineer, this resource is designed to facilitate your grasp of a wide range of technical concepts.

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

+> **Disclaimer:**  This collection thrives on your contributions. ❤️ It's a starting point, and I can't do it alone.
+Your input is vital to make it more comprehensive.
+If you have a favorite concept missing here, please [join in](#Contributing) shaping this resource together for the community's benefit.

 ## Contents